Portland Women in Technology

 Portland Women in Technology (also known as PDX Women in Tech, PDX WIT, or PDXWIT) was a 501(c)(3) nonprofit organization based in Portland, Oregon with the mission of advancing inclusion in the technology industry.
 They hosted four to six events per month, which ranged from member-driven events to monthly happy hours.
 In 2021, all formerly in-person PDXWIT events became virtual due to the COVID-19 pandemic.
-The organization is to be dissolved in April 2024 due to lack of funding.
+The organization dissolved in April 2024 due to lack of funding but returned in January 2026 as a grassroots organization to serve the Portland community in a much smaller capacity, new leadership and without its previous 501c3 status.
+This new set of organizers hold 1-2 events per month and focus on the strategy of community support around career guidance, technical training and sponsorship of the women in tech community.

 History

 Founding

 After attending the Grace Hopper Celebration of Women in Computing in November 2011, Megan Bigelow was both inspired but also disheartened she had to attend a specific conference to be surrounded by a number of women in technology.
 Bigelow initially posted on LinkedIn about regular happy hour events to continue meeting women in technology.
 Bigelow eventually founded the organization, along with Kasey Tonsfeldt, in 2012 when Bigelow discovered her salary was 30% less than a man with an equivalent job title.
 The organization became an established nonprofit six years after being a community group.